lucyawrey/lucms/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
 - Clone the repo.
-- Follow the steps SQLx setup steps below to make sure you have a working `lucms.db` SQLite file.
+- Follow the SQLx setup steps below to make sure you have a working PostgreSQL database.
 - Make sure you have a `.env` file containing the variables `DATABASE_URL` and `HOST` or else the program won't run.
 As of now, this is checked in as it contains no secrets.
 - Run `cargo run` to start the project.